lnschroeder/account-access-graphs/README.md

 dotnet build
 ```

+The .NET SDK version is specified inside [global.json](global.json) and will be used automatically.

 ## Build application for deployment
 This will create a production ready deployment of the application.
 It compiles and bundles all files, which then can be served as a static webserver.
 ```sh